yuejiaointel/scikit-learn-intelex/INSTALL.md

 Where:

-* Keys `--single-version-externally-managed` and `--no-deps` are required to not download daal4py after the installation of Intel(R) Extension for Scikit-learn.
+* Keys `--single-version-externally-managed` and `--no-deps` are required to not download daal4py after the installation of Extension for Scikit-learn.
 * The `develop` mode does not install the package but creates a `.egg-link` in the deployment directory back to the project source-code directory.
 That way, you can edit the source code and see the changes without reinstalling the package after a small change.